badsectorlabs/ludus/docs/docs/Environment Guides/goad-nha.md

 ---
-title: "GOAD - NHA - NINJA HACKER ACADEMY "
+title: "GOAD - NHA"
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Game of Active Directory (GOAD) - NHA - NINJA HACKER ACADEMY
+# Game of Active Directory (GOAD) - NHA - Ninja Hacker Academy

 :::success Props!

 Huge shout out to [@M4yFly](https://twitter.com/M4yFly) for all the hard work to create GOAD NHA, and [@ladhaAleem](https://twitter.com/LadhaAleem) for getting GOAD NHA to work with Ludus!

+:::

+## Description from GOAD

-NINJA HACKER ACADEMY (NHA) is written as a training challenge where GOAD was written as a lab with a maximum of vulns.
+- NINJA HACKER ACADEMY (NHA) is written as a training challenge where GOAD was written as a lab with a maximum of vulns.

-You should find your way in to get domain admin on the 2 domains (academy.ninja.lan and ninja.hack)
+- You should find your way in to get domain admin on the 2 domains (academy.ninja.lan and ninja.hack)

-Starting point is on srv01 : "WEB"
+- Starting point is on srv01 : "WEB"

-Flags are disposed on each machine, try to grab all.
+- Flags are disposed on each machine, try to grab all.
 Be careful all the machines are up to date with defender enabled.

-Some exploits needs to modify path so this lab is not very multi-players compliant (unless you do it as a team ;))
+- Some exploits needs to modify path so this lab is not very multi-players compliant (unless you do it as a team ;))

-Obviously do not cheat by looking at the passwords and flags in the recipe files, the lab must start without user to full compromise.
+- Obviously do not cheat by looking at the passwords and flags in the recipe files, the lab must start without user to full compromise.

-:::

-### For the eager beavers who want to breeze through the installation and automation, here's a one-liner that'll make you feel like a wizard
+- Hint: No bruteforce, if not in rockyou do not waste your time and your cpu/gpu cycle.

+## Community maintained Linux deployment script

+This script assumes a Linux host and that `jq` and the `ludus` client are installed

 ```bash

 wget https://raw.githubusercontent.com/aleemladha/Ludus-Lab-Auto-Deployment/main/ludus_autodeploy_nha_lab.sh && chmod +x ludus_autodeploy_nha_lab.sh && ./ludus_autodeploy_nha_lab.sh

 ```
+## Manual Deployment

 ### 1. Add the Windows 2019 template to Ludus